C++ set emplace_hint

 Sonu

-In the above example, it simply inserts the elements by the user's choice in the beginning of set.
+In the example provided, it adds the elements chosen by the user to the start of the set.